Schwab Review

 Is Charles Schwab better than Interactive Brokers?

 For eligible US-based investors running simple long-term portfolios, Schwab is an excellent traditional broker with strong tools and support.
-For non-US investors, or anyone needing multi-currency workflows, broader market access, or lower FX costs at scale, IBKR is typically the stronger core broker.
+For non-US investors, or anyone needing multi-currency workflows, broader market access, broader fractional share support, or lower FX costs at scale, IBKR is typically the stronger core broker.

 Does QuantRoutine earn commissions on Schwab links?